 We hope this list, along with advice and instructions in your rider pack, will help you, your horse or pony, and all our stewards, helpers and other riders enjoy the day:-

-At St. Patrick's Coast you can ride it purely as a Pleasure Ride or you can ride as a Pleasure Rider but record a score to allow you to compete for any of a number of prizes and awards such as the Open Team Event, Pleasure Ride Trophy or any of the other specials.
+At St. Patrick's Coast you can ride it purely as a Pleasure Ride or you can ride as a Vetted Pleasure Ride but record a score to allow you to compete for any of a number of prizes and awards such as the Open Team Event, Pleasure Ride Trophy or any of the other specials all at no extra cost.

 To record a score you need to present your horse or pony to the vets before you ride out and again, within 30 minutes, of finishing.
 You also need to ensure the timekeeper records both your start and finish time.

-Your horse will have a Heart Rate check (must be 64bpm or less), it vitals such as metabolism, hydration etc will be checked, any blemishes etc. will be recorded and finally you will be asked to trot your horse up and down the vet lane to check for soundness.
+Your horse will have a Heart Rate check (must be 60bpm or less at start and 64bpm at the end), it vitals such as metabolism, hydration etc will be checked, any blemishes etc. will be recorded and finally you will be asked to trot your horse up and down the vet lane to check for soundness.

 At the final vetting the process is repeated but the Heart Rate will be taken twice, before and after the trot up, and 1 minute apart.